seanohue/solace-assignment/DISCUSSION.md

 # Discussion

+## Meta-commentary

+Typically, I would break these into more granular pull requests, maybe a chain of PRs.
+For sake of time, I will do just a single PR but attempt granular and meaningful working commits within the PR.

 ## Project Install

 Noted several packages that had vulnerabilities.
 Initially, I chose only to upgrade the ones that could be upgraded without breaking the project.
 This is because I wanted to get the project up and running first, so I could see what the non-broken version looked like before making any breaking changes.